2022 Calendar of events

-Fromelles Day Sydney 20 July 2020: Commemorative Procession from the Archibald Fountain to the Anzac Memorial and Commemorative Service
+Fromelles Day Sydney 19 July 2022: Commemorative Procession from the Archibald Fountain to the Anzac Memorial and Commemorative Service

-A copy of this Fromelles Day Sydney 2020 Commemorative Procession and Commemoration report is available on request from firstname.lastname@example.org (At 10MB the PDF version is too large to upload to this website).
+A copy of this Fromelles Day Sydney 19 July 2022 Commemorative Procession and Commemoration Souvenir is available for downloading by clicking on this link.
 Commemorative Procession from the Archibald Fountain to the Anzac Memorial The Families and Friends of the First … Continue reading

 CONTENTS Articles Australian Reponses to the Outbreak of War, 1914, Sophie Briggs, 2021 JLMHP recipient 3-6 1917 letter: Lieut Col Richard Fitz-Gerald DSO, 24th Bn, found on Trove 6 Memoirs of Pte 1172 Clifford Sharman, 26th Bn, Part 2 (final), … Continue reading